Media, sports industries rattled by planned EU copyright shake-up

 At issue is the so-called "country of origin principle", which allows satellite broadcasters to acquire the rights for content in their home country rather than in every country where the programme is received by satellite.

+A Commission source said contractual freedom would remain an important principle of the reform.

+"Extending the country of origin principle ... to certain broadcasting activities online doesn't mean to put an end to the territoriality principle of copyrights which ... is essential to the financing of movies and TV series," the person said.

-Brussels wants to double the amount of content available across borders, an EU source said, allowing consumers to legally access more foreign films and TV shows online.
+Brussels wants to double the amount of content available across borders, a second source said.

 An internal Commission study has suggested that increasing the availability of films across Europe would benefit European film makers at the expense of U.S. ones, whose films are often already widely available across the EU.